yasaschandrareddy/Live_sketch-using-OpenCV/README.md

 ## How to Use

-1. Run the Python script:
+- Run the Python script:
    `python sketch_camera.py`
-2.A window titled "Face" will appear, showing the sketched output of the webcam feed.
+- A window titled "Face" will appear, showing the sketched output of the webcam feed.
-3.Press the spacebar to capture and save an image in the Sketches directory.
+- Press the spacebar to capture and save an image in the Sketches directory.
-4.Press 'q' to exit the application.
+- Press 'q' to exit the application.

 ### Troubleshooting

 ## Webcam Not Working

-1.Ensure your webcam is properly connected.
+- Ensure your webcam is properly connected.
-2.Check if any other applications are using the webcam.
+- Check if any other applications are using the webcam.

 ## No Image Saved

-1.Make sure you are pressing the spacebar while the webcam feed is active.
+- Make sure you are pressing the spacebar while the webcam feed is active.
-2.Verify that the Sketches directory exists.
+- Verify that the Sketches directory exists.